 - Mission Programs

 For teacher training and professional certifications, program prerequisites and an application process may apply.
 Please refer to the specific program’s information page for more information.

 Susan May Neufeld

-The Himalayan Institute is pleased to offer the Susan May Neufeld Scholarship Fund.
-This memorial scholarship fund will provide educational opportunities for individuals who have a strong desire to attend the Himalayan Institute’s Teacher Training programs, and teach yoga in the communities they serve, yet are unable to afford the cost of the training.
+The Himalayan Institute is pleased to offer the Susan May Neufeld Scholarship Fund, which was established in 2018 by her loving family.
+This memorial scholarship fund provides educational opportunities for individuals who have a strong desire to attend the Himalayan Institute’s Teacher Training programs, and teach yoga in the communities they serve, yet are unable to afford the cost of the training.
 Scholarships from the fund may also be granted for other Himalayan Institute Mission Programs as funding allows.

 Sue Neufeld was a devoted yoga student and teacher.
 She was an integral member of the ParaYoga community, and a beloved student of Yogarupa Rod Stryker and Pandit Rajmani Tigunait.
 Her enthusiasm for yoga and life was infectious whether attending a ParaYoga or Himalayan Institute program as a student and seeker, or teaching and guiding students through transformative yoga practices and studies such as ParaYoga’s The Four Desires program.

 Sue practiced yoga off the mat with as much enthusiasm and dedication in tirelessly serving her friends, family and loved ones with her presence, patience and sage guidance.
 She also modeled yogic principles as she faced cancer and death, on May 12, 2018, at age 66.